Internet in Brazil: History

 In 2020, there were statistics that showed that 58% of the country population access the Internet solely through their smartphone, a number even higher in the lower income classes.

+The internet in Brazil is dominated by three main internet service providers: Vivo, Claro, and TIM.
+As of the third quarter of 2024, Vivo maintains 36.63% of mobile broadband market shares, with Claro at 34.83% and TIM at 24.94%.

 Use

 Brazil uses the .br top level domain, which is managed by the Brazilian Internet Steering Committee.
 In 2011 Brazil ranked fourth in the world with 23,456,00 Internet hosts.
 In April 2012 Brazil was 10th in the world with 48,572,160 IPv4 addresses allocated, 23.6 per 100 residents.

 The Internet is a popular medium for citizen–government interaction.
 For example, as per 2009, 99% of all income tax forms were delivered online.

 Some of the most popular websites are web portals, such as Globo.com, UOL and iG; search engines, including Google and Yahoo; and social network services, the most important of which, by far, is Facebook.
 Due to the popularity of virtual communications, Newsweek referred to Brazil as the "Schmooze Nation".